Conferences

 Following excellent feedback and record delegate numbers, the Congress is back!
 We're taking the Congress to the next level in 2026, with more science, more networking and a new city to explore.
 Join us in Newcastle for the event at the heart of the Society's conference calendar.

-In the meantime, save the date (21-24 July 2026).
-We look forward to seeing you there!
+We look forward to seeing you in Newcastle!

 Day One